2xFancy Yellow

 Formation

-Blue color diamonds get their color mainly from the presence of boron in their crystal structure.
-Boron can be incorporated into the crystal lattice during the formation of the diamond deep in the Earth's mantle.
-Boron atoms change the way light is refracted through the diamond by absorbing mainly red light waves, which gives the diamond its blue color.
+Fancy Blue diamonds get their color mainly from the presence of boron in their crystal structure.
+Boron atoms alter the way light is refracted through the diamond by absorbing mainly red light waves, giving the diamond its blue color.

 The intensity of the blue color depends on the amount of boron present.
-Some of the most famous blue diamonds, such as the Hope diamond, show an exceptionally deep blue color due to a higher concentration of boron.
+Some of the most famous blue diamonds, such as the Hope Diamond, display an exceptionally deep blue color, which is due to a higher concentration of boron.

 Overtones

-Without overtones, blue diamonds are a real rarity.
-Most blue diamonds have a gray overtone, often also a green one.
+Blue diamonds without overtones are a real rarity.
+Most blue diamonds have a gray overtone, and often a green one as well.
 Natural blue diamonds without overtones are the most valuable.

 sources

-2. Golconda region, India: Historically, the mines in the Golconda region have produced some significant blue diamonds, although these mines are no longer in operation.
+Golconda region, India: Historically, mines in the Golconda region have produced some significant blue diamonds, although these mines are no longer in operation today.

 Prices